zivkovicmilos/gno/docs/gno-docs/docs/how-to-guides/write-simple-dapp.md

 - We are using the `std` library for accessing blockchain-related functionality and types, such as `std.Address`.
 - Since the `map` data type is not deterministic in Go, we need to use the AVL tree structure, defined under `p/demo/avl`.
 It behaves similarly to a map; it maps a key of type `string` onto a value of any type - `interface{}`.
 - We are importing the `p/demo/avl` package directly from on-chain storage, which can be accessed through the path `gno.land/`.
+As of October 2023, you can find already-deployed packages & libraries which provide additional Gno functionality in the [monorepo](https://github.com/gnolang/gno), under the `examples/gno.land` folder.

 ### Poll Factory Realm